ThatAnnoyingKid/pytestout6/README.md

 # pytestout6
 A current PROTOTYPE for botting Testout

-# How to install tqdm
-Open powershell and run "pip install tqdm"
+# Prerequisites
+You need:
+- python
+- tqdm
+- git

 # How to Run
 Open powershell in the same directory of these files and simply run "python3 pytestout6_demo.py"